Stuffed Tomatoes

 • Preheat the oven to 200C/400F.

 • Cut off the tops from the tomatoes and scoop out the insides.
 Reserve the innards of the tomatoes.
+If the tomatoes are unstable, lightly trim the base.
 Place tomatoes in a small baking dish.

-• In a medium sized skillet over medium-high heat, melt butter and saute onion until translucent.
-Add mushrooms and cook for a couple of minutes, before adding the rice.
+• In a large skillet over medium-high heat, melt butter and saute onion until translucent.
+Add mushrooms and cook for a couple of minutes before adding the rice.
 Cook until it starts glistening.
 Slowly add the vegetable broth, stirring regularly.

 • Once all the liquid has been absorbed, add the Italian seasoning and the insides of the tomatoes.
 Cook for a couple of more minutes, then add parmesan.